csharrison/prio-documents/draft-pda-protocol.md

 # Introduction

-This document describes a framework for specifying protocols for privacy-preserving data-aggregation.
+This document describes a framework for specifying protocols for privacy-preserving data-aggregation (abbreviated PDA).
 Each protocol is executed by a large set of clients and a small set of servers.
 The servers' goal is to compute some aggregate statistic over the clients' inputs without learning the inputs themselves.
 This is made possible by distributing the computation among the servers in such a way that, as long as at least one of them executes the protocol honestly, no input is ever seen in the clear by any server.

 ## DISCLAIMER